Franklin County Exchange of Services

 Professional development credit is also earned by faculty or graduate students conducting research within the Franklin County school districts.

 The Office of Educator Preparation helps faculty and graduate students as they seek research sites in Franklin County schools.
 The districts that participate as research sites earn fee authorizations.
-Faculty and students are asked to follow research requesting procedures as outlined by the college's Office of Research.
+Faculty and students should follow research requesting procedures as outlined by the college's Office of Research.